List of foreign electoral interventions: 2021 election (by Iran)

 Patriarch Louis Raphaël I Sako and other Christian politicians accused the Babylon Movement (which won 4 out of 5 seats) of having a Shia Muslim voter base.
 The Babylon Movement is known to have a close relationship to pro-Iranian movements like the Popular Mobilization Forces or the Badr Organization.
 The United States sanctioned their leader Rayan al-Kildani for his connections to the Iranian Quds Force and to "illegal confiscation of Christian land in the Nineveh Plains and its sale".
 The Fatah Alliance was also supported by Iran.
 It was expected that the United States and Iran have influence over the government formation.

+2025 election (by Iran and United States)

+Iran accused the US of interfering in the parliamentary election.
+The US called for the disarmament of Iran-backed militias and designated some of them to be terrorist organisations.
+Iraqi foreign minister Fuad Hussein claimed that the US put six Iran-backed militias on a "prohibited" list and to be excluded from the next government.

 Israel

 1996 election (by United States)

-U.S. President Bill Clinton later acknowledged that, in the wake of the assassination of Prime Minister Yitzhak Rabin, Clinton interfered on behalf of Shimon Peres against Benjamin Netanyahu.
+U.S. president Bill Clinton later acknowledged that, in the wake of the assassination of Prime Minister Yitzhak Rabin, Clinton interfered on behalf of Shimon Peres against Benjamin Netanyahu.
 Clinton later said that he "tried to do it in a way that didn't overtly involve me".

+2020 election (by United States)

+The 2020 Israel–Palestine peace plan of US president Donald Trump had been linked to the electoral campaign in Israel and the Donald Trump 2020 presidential campaign.
+Some critics claimed that it was a distraction from the Trial of Benjamin Netanyahu and his own impeachment inquiry.